sandialabs/scot4-docs/content/usage/Flair.md

 In addition to the Core set, SCOT4 users can add "User Defined" Entities based on string matches.
 While viewing an Entry, a user can click and highlight any string within the Entry.
 A pop-up window will then ask the user to confirm creation of user defined entity and ask what [Entity Class](/about/terminology/#entity-class) to assign to this item.

 Note: Choose your user defined entities carefully.
 5 minutes after introducing this feature someone highlighted the word "the" (user defined flair has a 3 character minimum) and created an entity from it.
 This brought the system to a crawl while it dutifully began finding all instances of "the" in the data and flaired them.
-Cleanup was not fun.
-SCOT follows the Unix philosophy of giving you enough rope to shoot yourself in the foot.
+Cleanup was not fun. (contact [scot4developers@sandia.gov](mailto:scot4developers@sandia.gov) for details)  SCOT follows the Unix philosophy of giving you enough rope to shoot yourself in the foot.
 Consider yourself warned!

 ## Entity Icons